 So look at this post as your readymade shopping list and your crockpot as your cook, giving you optimal time to ease into January.
-O and don’t worry, tomorrow you will get a fresh link up and new and exciting posts starting Monday:) Have a great rest of your weekend xx
+Have a great rest of your weekend and enjoy the NEW recipes we added. xx

 In my attempt to “mother my children,” it has come to my attention that food, three times a day in their mouths is crucial to their success.
 So like any good mom, I tasked one of my team members, Sara, to research fast, easy and affordable meals with as few ingredients as possible (to avoid waste) that I can throw in a slow cooker or pot before I go to work.
 She found a bunch on Pinterest and blogs that claimed this “mom fantasy” trio, but I wanted to test one out to ensure they indeed tasted good before passing off to you guys.
 In case you are under the wrong assumption that I just don’t like to cook, it’s more that it’s just not the best use of my time, and instead, hanging out with my kids after I get home from work while a dinner simmers produces a better night for all.